colenocks/carbon-intellisense/README.md

 - `src/providers/` — VS Code completion and hover providers
 - `src/extension.ts` — Extension activation and provider registration

+For details on performance optimizations and publishing instructions, see the [docs](docs/) directory.

 ## Known Limitations

 - Requires explicit `@use` imports; namespace-less token references are not supported
 - Token values are statically defined; dynamic/computed token loading from files is not yet implemented

+## Version History

+See [CHANGELOG.md](CHANGELOG.md) for detailed version history and release notes.

 ## Contributing